 Support Women | The Katherine Dunn Scholarship

 This fund affirms and encourages exceptional female student writers who have demonstrated financial need.
 Katherine Dunn is the author of the best-selling novel Geek Love and was well known for her work as a boxing reporter.
 In the early 1970s, she faced challenges as a single mother of a young son in Portland, working long hours in the morning as a waitress and in the evenings as a bartender.
-In between, she took care of her son and wrote short stories, poetry, and articles.
-She joined the Pacific Master of Fine Arts in Writing MFA program in 2013, where she was a generous and brilliant teacher.
-This current use fund offers tuition assistance to women writers entering the MFA program.
+In between, she took care of her son and wrote stories, poems, and articles.
+She joined the Pacific Master of Fine Arts in Writing program in 2013, where she was a generous and brilliant teacher.
+This current use fund offers partial tuition scholarships to women writers entering the MFA program.

 Provide Possibility | The John Hayes Scholarship